zaragholami/k8s-kubernetes/installation.md

 ## Kubernetes Architecture: Manager & Worker Node Explained
 📌 Your Setup

-1x Manager Node (a.k.a.
+*1x Manager Node (a.k.a.
 Control Plane)

-1x Worker Node
+*1x Worker Node

+🔧 Main Components:

-Manager Node (Control Plane)
+1- Manager Node (Control Plane) :

+Component	Description :

 This node controls and manages the entire Kubernetes cluster.

-🔧 Main Components:
-Component	Description
-kube-apiserver	Central API for communication (kubectl talks to this). etcd	Key-value store for cluster state/config. kube-scheduler	Assigns new Pods to available nodes. kube-controller-manager	Handles replication, node monitoring, etc. containerd	Container runtime (runs containers).
+* kube-apiserver	Central API for communication (kubectl talks to this).

+* etcd	Key-value store for cluster state/config.

+* kube-scheduler	Assigns new Pods to available nodes.

+* kube-controller-manager	Handles replication, node monitoring, etc.

+* containerd	Container runtime (runs containers).

 ✅ Responsibilities:

-Accepts and validates cluster commands (via kubectl).
+* Accepts and validates cluster commands (via kubectl).

-Schedules pods to run on Worker nodes.
+* Schedules pods to run on Worker nodes.

-Monitors the overall cluster health.
+* Monitors the overall cluster health.

-Stores and updates cluster config/state.
+* Stores and updates cluster config/state.

-🛠️ Worker Node
+2 - Worker Node :

+Component	Description :

  This node runs the actual applications (your containers).

-🔧 Main Components:
-Component	Description
-kubelet	Talks to the manager; makes sure pods are running. kube-proxy	Manages networking for Pods and Services. containerd	Actually runs the containers.
+kubelet	Talks to the manager; makes sure pods are running.

+kube-proxy	Manages networking for Pods and Services.

+containerd	Actually runs the containers.

 ✅ Responsibilities:

 Runs pods assigned by the manager.

 Reports node & pod status to the manager.